 VI.
-Recruitment Qualifications Education: A university degree in one of the following fields is required: public health/nutrition, pediatric health, family health, health research, global/international health, health policy and/or management, environmental health sciences, biostatistics, socio-medical, health education, epidemiology, or another relevant technical field.
-Experience: A minimum of one year of professional experience in one or more of the following areas is required: public health/nutrition planning and management, maternal and neonatal health care, or health emergency/humanitarian preparedness.
+Recruitment Qualifications Education: A university degree in one of the following fields is required: international development, human rights, psychology, sociology, international law, or another relevant social science field.
+Experience: A minimum of one year of professional experience in social development planning and management in child protection related areas is required.

 Experience working in a developing country is considered as an asset.
-Relevant experience in a UN system agency or organization is considered as an asset.
 Language Requirements: Fluency in English is required.
 Knowledge of another official UN language or local language of the duty station is considered as an asset.